Zhou-Zi7/Zhou-Zi7.github.io/_pages/about.md

 I am an enthusiastic researcher with a passion for exploring new ideas and pushing the boundaries of knowledge.
 In addition to my academic pursuits, I am also an avid debater and enjoy participating in debate competitions.
 I find great satisfaction in the process of thinking critically and exchanging ideas with others, and I believe that this skillset has been invaluable in my pursuit of academic excellence.
 I am committed to pursuing research that not only advances our understanding of the world around us, but also has the potential to positively impact society at large.

-<span style="color:red">I'm seeking postdoc and faculty positions, set to graduate with my Ph.D. in June 2026.</span>
+<span style="color:red">I'm seeking a faculty or postdoc position, set to graduate with my Ph.D. in June 2026.</span>

 Research Interests
 ======